corda/cordapp-client-template/README.md

 ## Build the project

-To ensure everything is building correctly run open the command line at the root of the project and run `gradle build`
+To ensure everything is building correctly run open the command line at the root of the project and run `./gradlew clean build`

 On success you can open the project in Intellij.
 There are two approaches you can follow.